codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 That's it!
 You can now start using the Runner.

-You can also verify your installation with
+You can also verify your installation with:
 ```
 codefresh runner info
 ```

-During installation you will also see which API token will be used by the runner (if you don't provide one by yourself).
-The token that is printed is used by the runner to talk to the Codefresh platform and it carries permissions that allows the runner to run pipelines.
-If you note down the token, it can later be used if the deployment is deleted to restore the runner's permissions without creating a new runner installation.
+During installation you can see which API token will be used by the runner (if you don't provide one).
+The printed token is used by the runner to talk to the Codefresh platform carrying permissions that allow the runner to run pipelines.
+If you save the token, it can later be used to restore the runner's permissions without creating a new runner installation, if the deployment is deleted.

 ### Customizing the wizard installation

 You can customize the wizard installation by passing your own values in the `init` command.
-For example you can specify the runtime that will be used in advance with:
+For example you can specify the runtime to be used in advance with:

 ```
 codefresh runner init --kube-namespace my-codefresh-namespace